hynek/svcs/README.md

 'Hello World'
 ```

-A container lives as long as you want the instances to live – e.g., as long as a request lives.
+A container lives as long as you want the instances to live – for example, as long as a request lives.

-If a factory takes a first argument called `svcs_container` or the first argument of any name that is annotated as being `svcs.Container`, the current container instance is passed into the factory as the first *positional* argument:
+If a factory takes a first argument called `svcs_container` or the first argument (of any name) is annotated as being `svcs.Container`, the current container instance is passed into the factory as the first *positional* argument allowing for recursive service acquisition:

 ```python
 >>> container = svcs.Container(reg)